mbernardi1961/PiTubeDoc/Serial_Setup.md

-a serial connection
+<B>Using a serial connection<B/>

 There are a number of options once you have an appropriate cable made up.

-Kermit - There is a rather old version of BBC Kermit which combined with C-Kermit provides a robust and reliable system.
+<b>Kermit</b> - There is a rather old version of BBC Kermit which combined with C-Kermit provides a robust and reliable system.
 Require settings;

 Setup C-Kermit - Direct Serial Port